jwisemanca/biReports/webelements/readme.md

 ## Description

 This repo is for the <b>free / open source</b> webElements Custom Function library for Crystal Reports on SAP BI / BusinessObjects Enterprise / Crystal Reports Server 4.3.
 This library allows a report writer to add web controls to a report file to create custom prompt / parameter dialogues.

-The last version I built (for BI 4.1) while working at SAP's HANA Academy is [here.](https://github.com/saphanaacademy/biReports/tree/master/webelements) This version should also work with 4.2 and 4.3 but is not purpose built for 4.3.
 <br>

 ![wepic](/webelements/admin/ppsm.jpg)